hotosm/tasking-manager/scripts/aws/infra/README.md

 $ nano infra.env  # or use vi, vim, etc.
 ```

-C. Export the variables for the deployment:
+C. Export the variables for the infra:

 ```bash
 $ export $(grep -v '#' infra.env | xargs)